jhurtado123/serviceapp_frontend/README.md

 ### Chat:
 Where all the messages are displayed with the time.
 The user can send a message and a photo to inform about the service.
+Chat messages are send in real time using a socket connection.
+In chat page both users can renegotiate the final ad price in serkens and agree one date and hour to make the appointment.